 Help your children stay sun sensible

-All skin types and colours are susceptible to sunburn and should be protected.
-But children’s skin is particularly delicate and easily damaged, putting them at greatest risk1 – sunburn in childhood can increase the risk of skin cancers later in life2.
-But such damage is very preventable – and there are many ways that you can keep them protected at home and at school.
+All skin types and colours are susceptible to sunburn and should be protected, but children’s skin is particularly delicate and easily damaged.
+This puts them at greater risk of skin damage1, with sunburn in childhood being a known factor in increasing the risk of skin cancers later in life2.
+Such damage is very preventable, however, and there are many ways you can keep your children protected at home and at school.
+We’ve put together some information on how you can help keep your children safe in the sun.

 How you can help at home

 Always make sure children wear a high factor sunscreen, even on cloudy days.
-You can also help by keeping them covered up with hats and long-sleeved T-shirts on hot days, encourage plenty of drinks of water and provide shaded environments in which to play.
+Although it may seem like the risk of skin damage is limited on cloudy days, it does not stop the sun’s harmful UV rays, which can cause damage without you even realising.
+You can also help by keeping them covered up with hats and long-sleeved T-shirts on hot days, encouraging plenty of drinks of water and providing shaded environments in which to play.
+If children are playing in the sun, it is important that sunscreen is reapplied every two hours, and after swimming or towelling dry.
+Always use sunscreen as directed on the bottle to ensure your children are protected by the full SPF.

 Protecting children in school